FSSC 22000 (ver. 5) – Implementation and Awareness

-This 2.5-day interactive course provides an excellent foundation for understanding the requirements for implementation, maintenance and sustainability of a compliant and effective FSSC 22000 food safety management system.
-It is applicable to either implementing or maintaining a system compliant with an approved GFSI food safety scheme.
+This 20 hour interactive course provides an excellent foundation for understanding the requirements for implementation, maintenance and sustainability of a compliant and effective FSSC 22000 food safety management system.
+It is applicable to either implementing or maintaining a system compliant with an approved GFSI food safety Certified Program Owner (CPO, formerly known as schemes).
 This material is invaluable for those who are interested in enhancing their understanding by learning practical applications for various best practices.
-Debby provides insight, based on, not only, years of first-hand experience, but also on her book: Food Safety Management Programs: Applications, Best Practices, and Compliance.
-In addition, we will discuss and answer questions on the relationship between FSSC 22000 compliance and the new FSMA regulations issued by the FDA which pertain to Preventive Controls Compliance (21CFR117).
+Debby provides insight, based on not only years of first-hand experience, but also on her book: Food Safety Management Programs: Applications, Best Practices, and Compliance.
+In addition, we will discuss and answer questions on the relationship between FSSC 22000 compliance and the new FSMA regulations issued by the FDA which pertain to Preventive Controls for Human Food (21CFR117).

 Who Will Benefit